Amitnex/Nexora-AI/README.md

 To launch the AI system, simply run the main.py file.

-# 🚀CONTRIBUTE FOR SUPPORT
-If you like this project please contribute at +91 9956440452

 # 📩 SUPPORT & CONTACT
 Thank you for exploring this AI project.
 If you have any queries, feel free to reach out to me at: